nline/nline-plotlyjs-panel/README.md

 let series = {
   x: x,
   y: y,
-  name: variables.dash_var // where 'dash_var' is the name of a Grafana dashboard variable };
+  name: variables.dash_var, // where 'dash_var' is the name of a Grafana dashboard variable };

 return {